Showing posts with label nova linqua. Show all posts

 Quaeritur

-Whether the new language of theology arises from the Incarnation of the Word itself, in which God entered human speech and assumed it into Himself; and whether this language, sustained by the Holy Spirit, is the finite form of infinite truth in which human discourse becomes the instrument of divine communication.
+Whether the new language of theology arises from the very act of the Incarnation, in which the eternal Logos assumes not only human nature but the expressive and signifying powers proper to humanity, transfiguring human discourse in the unity of that assumption; and whether this language, vivified by the Holy Spirit, constitutes a finite form of infinite truth by which human speech not only speaks of God but participates in the divine presence.

 Thesis